DefaultO/Automic/README.md

 # Not yet cleaned Automic
 Automic is an Android Internal made for the Game [Growtopia](https://www.growtopiagame.com/).
 Autofarming in this Game can be very lucrative which why this one in particuliar got some hype, next to Exafarm and a few private Bots.
 I wanted to pay playingo for a clean build (PC Version) before his first Android leak.
 But in 2021 it's so hard to contact someone over the Internet.
+Also, I don't think he ever wanted to make money with it.

 The original project was made by [iProgramInCpp](https://github.com/iProgramMC) & [Playingo](https://github.com/playingoDEERUX).
 Which of course turned out to be an Account Stealer for relaunching Growalts.
 Keep that in mind and don't praise them for that.